One-body dynamical correlation function of Lieb-Liniger model at finite temperature

-In the last two decades, a growing interest in low-dimensional quantum many-body systems has stimulated tremendous success in both theoretical and experimental developments of quantum physics \cite{Cazalilla,Imambekov2012,Guan2013,Guan2022,Cazalilla2004}.
-In contrast to Landau's quasi-particles emergent from condensed matter problems of higher dimensions \cite{Landau:1957,Anderson:1984}, the bosonic collective excitations \cite{Haldane:1981,Giamarchi} take over the main role of low-energy physics for the one-dimensional (1D) strongly correlated systems.
-Consequently, significantly different phenomena away from the quasi-particle picture occur at low temperature in 1D, such as the absence of true Bose-Einstein condensate (BEC) in homogenous Bose gases \cite{Giorgini:2008}, fractional spin and holon excitations \cite{Ess05}, spin-charge separation \cite{Hilker:2017,Vijayan:2020,Senaratne:2022}, breakdown of thermalization in 1D quantum gases \cite{Kinoshita:2006,Langen:2015,Schemmer:2019}, etc. The key to understanding such unique physics lies in the correlation functions of either zero or finite temperatures, yet the non-perturbative nature brings with a big challenge on their exact evaluation \cite{Giamarchi}.
-In this letter, making use of quantum itegrable theory, we thoroughly study the finite temperature one-body dynamical correlation function (1BDCF) of the Lieb-Liniger model with an arbitrary interaction.
+In the past two decades, a growing interest in low-dimensional quantum many-body systems has stimulated tremendous success in both theoretical and experimental developments of quantum physics \cite{Cazalilla,Imambekov2012,Guan2013,Guan2022,Cazalilla2004}.
+In contrast to the emergent quasiparticle in Landau-Fermi liquid theory for condensed-matter problems in higher dimensions \cite{Landau:1957,Anderson:1984}, the bosonic collective excitations \cite{Haldane:1981,Giamarchi} take over the main role of low-energy physics for the one-dimensional (1D) strongly correlated systems.
+Consequently, significantly different phenomena away from the quasiparticle picture occur at low temperature in 1D interacting systems, such as the absence of true Bose-Einstein condensate (BEC) in homogeneous Bose gases \cite{Giorgini:2008}, fractional spin and holon excitations \cite{Ess05}, and spin-charge separation \cite{Hilker:2017,Vijayan:2020,Senaratne:2022}.
+Moreover, the presence of quantum integrability in 1D results in the breakdown of thermalization for quantum gases \cite{Kinoshita:2006,Langen:2015,Wilson2020}.
+The key to understanding such unique physics lies in the correlation functions of either ground state or finite temperatures, yet the nonperturbative nature brings it with a big challenge on their exact evaluation \cite{Giamarchi}.
+In this Letter, making use of quantum integrable theory, we thoroughly study the finite-temperature one-body dynamical correlation function (1BDCF) of the Lieb-Liniger model with an arbitrary interaction.